Have you made the most out of geometric patterns?

 Can’t decide on just one pattern?
 Then, why not use them all?
 Have a look at this personal identity branding set by Australian design group Hofstede Design.
 Their logo and all of their other applications have an amalgamation of various blocks of pattern and geometric symbols, which makes for a patchwork quilt of playful and sharp design elements.
 There’s a grand total of seventeen different blocks of patterns (that they dub “pixels”) that represent their adaptability and visual expression.
 So, if you have a set of patterns you like, consider slotting them in together and see what cool effects you can create.
 You can try using photo collages.

 Geometric patterns aren’t just for vibrant, sharp and lively brands, they can also be used to add sophistication and class, just as has been done in this example by Gustavo Freitas for jewelry brand Monte Cristallo.
 By using a simple and delicate pattern and balancing it out with soft colors and minimal elements, this geometric pattern adds some texture, style and a unique effect to the branding.
 So, don’t totally discount geometric patterns for your branding just yet, you can tailor them to just about any situation.

-There’s inspiration for patterns everywhere, so brainstorm ideas around your project and see what shapes come to mind.
+There’s an inspiration for patterns everywhere, so brainstorm ideas around your project and see what shapes come to mind.
 For example, check out this branding by Federica Belfonte for Bee Visual that channels the iconic hexagonal beehive honeycomb shape and creates a beautiful simple pattern.
 Such a simple added element, this pattern channels the brand name and adds some color, playfulness, and fun into the branding.
 Have a think about what shapes and patterns you associate with your brand/project and see if you can turn that into a pattern.